Paying for School

 The parent PLUS loan or PLUS loan is a federal loan that parents can take out to help their student pay for college.
 A parent PLUS loan has no cap on how much you can borrow, allowing you to take as big of a loan as you need.
-This can be very helpful in some cases but like all loans, have its downfalls.
+This can be very helpful in some cases, but, like all loans, PLUS loans have their downfalls.
 The interest rate is fixed at 7.00%, which means it will stay the same over the life of your loan.
 An additional fee is added to PLUS loans called an origination fee.
 The fee is 4.264% of your loan amount and is added to your loan when you take it out.
-Along with the fee you're also expected to start repayment right away, there's no grace period.
+Along with the fee, you're also expected to start repayment right away; there's no grace period.

 Your Loan Numbers

 Principal Loan and Capitalization